JasperZebra/Avatar-XBG-Blender-Importer-dev/README.md

 2. Fix texture placement/reverse engineering. (more on that on the xbm viewer)
 3. Fix bug of multiple duplicate textures.

 Note: Still work in progress, as always an initial version is on the public branch but the more up to date version with bugs is in the Dev branch.
+Seems to work on Far Cry 3 and Far Cry 2 just fine.

 <img width="1541" height="1193" alt="image" src="https://github.com/user-attachments/assets/849e5eb0-53f4-48fc-b622-3aeea6acb86b" />
 <img width="240" height="1225" alt="image" src="https://github.com/user-attachments/assets/f0814bdb-2b66-4d68-96a1-d8a72c88b03f" />